linkerd/website/linkerd.io/content/blog/linkerd-retries-http-requests-with-bodies.md

 but until now, we would only retry requests without bodies.
 Retrying requests with bodies is especially important for anyone using Linkerd with gRPC.
-Since all gRPC requests are HTTP/2 `POST` requests with bodies, this feature enables retries to be configured forgRPC traffic.
+Since all gRPC requests are HTTP/2 `POST` requests with bodies, this feature enables retries to be configured for gRPC traffic.

 Retrying a request with a body may sound simple (just send the body again, right?), but it’s not that straightforward.
 In order to send a body again,